tshepang/blog/content/battlestar-galactica-season-3-episode-20.md

 This positiveness could make it look like I'm a huge fan of the series, but I'm not.
-There's a whole lot of religious non-sense that I can't bear, some seriously annoying characters, at least overly eccentric one, too much day-dreaming, some too-stupid plot decisions... but Episode 20 goes some way to help me forgive the rest of the shit.
+There's a whole lot of religious non-sense that I can't bear, some seriously annoying characters, at least one overly eccentric one, too much day-dreaming, some too-stupid plot decisions... but Episode 20 goes some way to help me forgive the rest of the shit.